lipanski/lipanski.github.io/_posts/2019-09-20-dockerfile-ruby-best-practices.md

   bundle install --without development test && \
   rm ~/.gitconfig

-# 16. Optional: Combine production, test and development build processes into a single Dockerfile by using multi-stage builds
-# Note that this is a little bit naive for better readability.
-You might want to copy the source code prior to this stage.
-FROM builder AS test
-RUN bundle install --with test
-COPY test.rb ./
-RUN bundle exec ruby test.rb

 # 1. Pin your base image version
 # 2. Use only trusted or official base images
 # 12. Minimize image size by opting for small base images when possible